gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

 ### Types of VPNs

-- Site-to-Site VPN: Connects two offices over a public network, serving as a cost-effective alternative to leased lines.
+- Site-to-Site VPN : **Connects two offices over a public network**, serving as a cost-effective alternative to leased lines.

-- Client-to-Site VPN: Allows individual remote users to connect to a corporate network.
+- Client-to-Site VPN : Allows individual remote users to connect to a corporate network.

-- Clientless VPN: Establishes a secure connection through a web browser without requiring additional software, typically using SSL/TLS protocols.
+- Clientless VPN : **Establishes a secure connection through a web browser without needing to install additional software**, typically using SSL/TLS protocols.

+- IPSec VPN : Uses the Internet Protocol Security (IPsec) protocol suite to secure communication between two devices or networks.
+It typically requires client software installation.

+- SSL VPN : Utilizes the Secure Sockets Layer (SSL) protocol to establish secure connections between users and the private network.

 ### Tunnel Configurations